-Each section in Part 5 represents a specific building typolog , of which there are five types in this DC
+Each section in Part 5 represents a specific building typology, of which there are five types in this DCP

 - Low and medium density residential which includes detached dwellings, dual occupancies, ancillary dwellings and villas and townhouses.
-These buildings are low scale and typically are located in a residential setting. - Residential flat buildings which are a form of higher densit development upwards of three storeys in height, that are typically located in close proximity to facilities and services.
+These buildings are low scale and typically are located in a residential setting. - Residential flat buildings which are a form of higher density development upwards of three storeys in height, that are typically located in close proximity to facilities and services. - Mixed use buildings which are designed for a range of uses and are typically located in shopping centres. - Industrial development - Highway commercial which is commercial development located outside of the main centres along the Princes Highway.